gwexploratoryaudits/r2b2/docs/design_guide.md

 **Pushing, Merging, and Pulling**

-- **Commit** messages should have a short one-line summary, followed by a detailed description of changes made
+- **Commit** messages should have a short one-line summary of 50 characters or less, followed by a detailed description of changes made
   - Commits should be modular (e.g. a complete method, passing current tests, passing linter)
   - Commits should **never** contain commented out code or print statements